Hortonville, Indiana

 Hortonville is an unincorporated community in Washington Township, Hamilton County, Indiana, United States.

 History

 A post office was established at Hortonville in 1883, and remained in operation until it was discontinued in 1933.
 The community's namesake, John B. Horton, served as first postmaster.

+Demographics

+The United States Census Bureau delineated Hortonville as a census designated place in the 2022 American Community Survey.